fpopic/master-indexers/README.md

 Used to preprocess input files on a single machine (because it constructs shared lookup table, therefore synchronisation and locking for mutable collection are needed on a multicore-distributed environment).

-It maps ids to indices (e.g. customerId => customerIndex, itemId => itemIndex) and saves results to a file with it's lookup table.
+It maps ids to indices (e.g. userId => userIndex, itemId => itemIndex) and saves results to a file with it's lookup table.

 Indices are prefered over ids because linear algebra libraries operate with indices.